openvinotoolkit/datumaro/docs/user_manual.md

 ### Export datasets <a id="export"></a>

-This command exports a Project as a dataset in some format.
+This command exports a project or a source as a dataset in some format.
+Check [supported formats](#supported-formats) for more info about format specifications, supported options and other details.
+The list of formats can be extened by custom plugins, check [extending tips](#extending) for information on this topic.

-Supported formats are listed in the command help.
-Check [extending tips](#extending) for information on extra format support.
+Available formats are listed in the command help output.

 Usage: